 Conrad Brean: It's not a war, it's a pageant.
 We need a theme, a song, some visuals - it's a pageant.

 Invented Individual: To make the entirely fake war in Albania more "real" Hollywood director Stanley Motss (Dustin Hoffman) creates the personality of a special operations soldier: "Old Shoe".
 A series of setbacks (including the fact that the person they used died before his staged return) forces them to explain his death.
-They even mount an elaborate viral memorial "meme" by throwing tennis shoes in trees.
+They even mount an Astro Turf memorial by throwing tennis shoes in trees.

 It's All About Me: Motss goes off the deep end by the end of the film, ranting about how he'll tell the media everything because he wants the credit for pulling it off, not the reward he was offered.
 He's so insulted that he hasn't got any prestige or media attention that he shrugs off Brean's warnings and makes it clear that he wants everyone to know.
 And it gets him killed.